The Mouth Biome

 Reflections on the 84-Day Journey

-Looking back at the data from January 5th to March 30th, the shift is clear.
+Looking back at the data from mid-March to early June, the shift is clear.
 It takes patience that most of us (especially those of us used to instant-gratification tech cycles) don't naturally have.
 You will have days where your mouth feels 'off.'
 You might have a week where you feel like it's not working.
 But the math of the microbiome doesn't lie.
-It takes time for these colonies to stabilize.
-If you're tired of the cycle of 'nuke and repeat,' maybe it's time to put down the blue bottle and start your own 12-week garden.
-Just remember: I'm just a guy with a laptop and a lot of curiosity.
-Consult a professional if you have actual dental issues, and don't expect a miracle in 24 hours.
-Good things—and good bacteria—take time to grow.
+It takes time for these colonies to stabilize and push out the squatters that have been living there for years.
+I noticed that if I missed even one night of the lozenge during week five, the morning breath would creep back.
+By week ten, I could miss a night and the system remained stable.
+That’s the definition of a successful colonization.